TL;DR

 Controversy

-While slippage itself is not controversial, its prevalence in cryptocurrency markets has sparked debates about market efficiency and fairness.
+While as a concept it is not controversial, its prevalence in cryptocurrency markets has sparked debates about market efficiency and fairness.
 Critics argue that high slippage indicates poor liquidity and market manipulation risks in smaller or newer exchanges.

 Analogy